adnan904/ComputationalArgumentation/README.md

 pip install -r requirements.txt
 ```

-- You can reverify that everything is fine using:
+- You can re-verify that everything is fine using:

 ```
 pip list
 ```

-- You can then use this venv with and IDE like `pycharm` or activate it if you are using text editors like `VS Code`
+- You can then use this venv with an IDE like `pycharm` or activate it if you are using text editors like `VS Code`

 - Once you are done working with the venv deactivate using: